-Council established an Advisory Task Force on Corporate Practice to guide the process of evaluation and member and stakeholder consultation.
+In the fall of 2015, Council established an Advisory Task Force on Corporate Practice to guide the process of evaluation and member and stakeholder consultation.
 This task force comprises members of Engineers and Geoscientists British Columbia, and industry representatives including government, manufacturing, construction, the Association of Consulting Engineering Companies – BC (ACEC-BC), and others.

 Since its inception in 1920, Engineers and Geoscientists BC has been responsible for maintaining standards of entry and practice for individual professionals.
 The Engineers and Geoscientists Act contains provisions for the association to issue certificates of authorization—licences issued to allow individuals and businesses to provide professional engineering or geoscience services.
 However, nothing in the Act prevents companies from operating without such certificates.

 BC and Quebec are the only jurisdictions in Canada where engineering and geoscience organizations remain unregulated.
 Other Canadian jurisdictions regulate organizational practice through certificates of authorization or similar permits to practice.
 Some jurisdictions regulate all companies that provide engineering and geoscience products and services, whereas others are restricted to certain sectors—for example, consulting.

 Early Council discussions about the regulation of corporate practice in BC began with the Closkey Commission, which reviewed the Station Square Mall collapse in Burnaby.
 Since then, the issue has re-emerged periodically and whenever major incidents involving engineering or geoscience in BC have occurred.
 The matter is also raised on an ongoing basis by members and organizations that look to Engineers and Geoscientists BC to ensure that practitioners and companies within various sectors meet the same quality assurance standards.